 Information with respect to proven and probable ore reserves; and measured, indicated, and inferred resources is set forth below.

-The minimum mining width is defined as four feet or the vein true thickness plus two feet, whichever is greater;
+(2) Recoveries at Fire Creek for gold and silver are 94% and 92%.
+Au equivalent cutoff grade of 0.297 oz/ton.
+The minimum mining width is defined as four feet or the vein true thickness plus two feet, whichever is greater.

 The underground Mineral Resource is exclusive of the open pit Mineral Resource.

-Metallurgical recoveries for gold and silver are 65% and 30%, respectively for oxide mineralization and 60% and 25% respectively for mixed mineralization;
+- (footnotes)(1) Indicated and inferred open-pit resources for Fire Creek were calculated November 30, 2017 using recoveries for gold and silver of 65% and 30% for oxide material and 60% and 25% for mixed oxide-sulfide material.

 Open pit resources are calculated at $1400 gold and $19.83 silver and cut-off grade of 0.01 Au Equivalent oz/ton and is inclusive of 10% mining dilution and 5% ore loss.
 Open pit mineral resources exclusive of underground mineral resources.

 NI43-101 Technical Report for the Fire Creek Project, Lander County, Nevada; Effective Date March 31, 2018; prepared by Practical Mining LLC, Mark Odell, P.E. for Hecla Mining Company, June 28, 2018.